MathewKing/mcp2210-linux/README.md

 };
 ```

 This prevents the mcp2210 driver from being selected as a candidate, even if the vid/pid explicitly match.
 Currently, the work-around is to run the script [`user/mcp2210_bind.sh`](user/mcp2210_bind.sh) as root (you must have sysfs mounted).
 This uses sysfs files to tell the usbhid driver to unbind from the mcp2210 device so that the mcp2210 driver can probe it.
-If you know of a way to do this via udev rules, please notify me (just create an issue via the issue tracker).
+If you know of a way to do this via udev rules, please notify me! (just create an issue via the issue tracker).

 Configuration & Setup
 =====================